Milestone-Proposal:Development of the Field Programmable Gate Array

 200-250 word abstract describing the significance of the technical achievement being proposed, the person(s) involved, historical context, humanitarian and social impact, as well as any possible controversies the advocate might need to review.

 In the early 1980s, custom integrated circuits, commonly called Application Specific ICs (ASICs), were available from many companies, and were supported by the nascent Electronic Design Automation (EDA) industry.
-Programmable Logic Devices (PLDs) were programmable, pre-manufactured devices with a simple fixed architecture, and were programmable with simple software.
+Programmable Logic Devices (PLDs) were pre-manufactured devices with a simple fixed architecture, and which were programmable with simple software.
 However, PLDs scaled poorly with process technology, both in area and performance.

 The innovation to program FPGAs by writing on-chip memory cells relieved the requirement that the devices use EEPROM or antifuse technology, at the cost of many more transistors.
 However, since FPGAs scaled with process technology, that cost faded over time.
 Significantly, FPGAs were able to leverage advanced process nodes early.
 Their process technology advantage mitigated their transistor count disadvantage.

 FPGAs grew in complexity over the years, adding memory, arithmetic, high-speed I/O transceivers, cryptography, analog interfaces, and microprocessors to their logic components.
-As a result, FPGAs opened up access to advanced process technology to many more designers that ASIC companies could.
+As a result, FPGAs opened up access to advanced process technology to many more designers than ASIC companies could.
 This access permitted FPGAs to be deployed in advanced applications, including early internet routers and AI/ML hardware.

 IEEE technical societies and technical councils within whose fields of interest the Milestone proposal resides.

-IEEE Computer Society
+• Computer Society (CS)

 In what IEEE section(s) does it reside?